 If you don't sign up during your initial enrollment period, you may have to wait for the annual general enrollment period or show that you are entitled to a "special enrollment period" to enroll.
-Follow these links to learn more about enrollment periods for Parts A and B and enrollment periods for Parts C and D.
+The government publication, Medicare and You, will answer most of your questions.